Snowball-Finance/snowball-docs/resources/frequently-asked-questions/compounding-faq.md

 ### My single-asset strategy balance is slowly decreasing over time.
 What is going on?

 If the single-asset strategy you are deposited into involves folding, your balance will slowly decrease due to borrowing costs until a harvest occurs.
 When this takes place, Snowball is selling the rewards you've accumulated for your original underlying asset, and your balance will increase by a value much higher than what it decreased by previously.
 At the moment, these harvests take place 2-3 times a day and can be tracked through the #harvests channel on our Discord server.

+### When are strategy APRs updated?

+The APRs displayed on each strategy on our site are updated every 10 minutes.

+### How is Snowball getting such high rates from lending platforms?

+When possible, Snowball's strategies employ folding strategies.
+These allow us to achieve much higher rates on single-asset strategies that just lending your assets normally.
+To learn more about folding, check out our explanation [**here**](../../products/compounding#lending-+-folding-strategies) or head to our [**DeFi University**](../../defi-university/introduction.md).

+### What happens when SNOB emissions end?

+Once SNOB emissions end, rewards will continue to be rolled out through buyback functionalities similar to proposal 14’s.
+Of course, there can be any change to the systems behind SNOB rewards if the community deems it necessary, in which case a proposal will be put in place for us all to vote on together.